-DHCP Relay

-DHCP Relay is supported to allow dynamic configuration of local clients from a DHCP server located in a different network.
+A DHCP server is provided to assign IP addresses to host devices.
+Since DHCP uses a broadcast mechanism, a DHCP server and its client must physically reside on the same subnet.
+Since it is not practical to have a DHCP server on every subnet, DHCP Relay is also supported to allow dynamic configuration of local clients from a DHCP server located in a different network.
 And DHCP Relay Option 82 controls the processing of Option 82 information in DHCP request packets relayed by this device.